ChinoUkaegbu/SE_ExpenseTracker/Deliverable_2/README.md

+# Contents
 This deliverable contains:
 1. The Software Requirement Specification
-2. A Report containing
+2. A report containing

-i.
-Technical and economic feasibility study
+   - Technical and economic feasibility study

-ii.
-Project size estimation
+   - Project size estimation

-iii.
-Project development workplan
+   - Project development workplan

-iv.
-Description of software process model to be used
+   - Description of software process model to be used